The Best of Banff National Park

 There are so many amazing hikes in Banff it’s hard to narrow it down to a favorite.
 But I’ve thought long and hard about this and have to say that as far as summiting a big mountain over Banff without any scrambling or lots of experience Mount Bourgeau takes the cake.

-Mount Bourgeau is a 2,931-metre (9,616 ft) tall mountain in the heart of Banff National Park promises some extraordinary views.
-It’s easily accessible from the town of Banff and Canmore as it’s only a 10-15 minute drive to the parking area.
+Mount Bourgeau is a 2,931-metre (9,616 ft) tall mountain in the heart of Banff National Park that promises some extraordinary views.
+It’s easily accessible from the town of Banff as it’s only a 15-minute drive to the trailhead.
 This makes it a great hike for those staying in Banff town.
-While the terrain is not challenging the sheer length and elevation gain requires strong legs.
+While the terrain is not challenging, the sheer length and elevation gain require strong legs.

-By saying this is the best of Banff and a great hike does not make it easy.
-To reach the peak you climb over 1,700 meters or 5,600 feet and nearly 22km in a day.
-That being said it’s one of the easiest peaks in the Rockies as it requires no scrambling or climbing.
+By saying this is the best of Banff, and a great hike, does not make it easy.
+To reach the peak, you climb over 1,700 meters, or 5,600 feet, and nearly 22 kilometers in a day.
+That being said, it’s one of the easiest peaks in the Rockies, as it requires no scrambling or climbing.

 Other great Banff hikes